ioallocate/cpp-mm/README.md

 Instead of calling `ReadProcessMemory` / `WriteProcessMemory`  this manager builds a assembly stubs at runtime and calls the NT kernel directly.

 ```
-mov r10, rcx     ; required for syscalls on x64
+mov r10, rcx; required for syscalls on x64
-mov eax, 0x3F   ; number for NtReadVirtualMemory
+mov eax, 0x3F; number for NtReadVirtualMemory
 syscall
 ret
 ```